BleeGleeWee/AI-Bot/README.md

 * **Deployment:** Render

 ## 📘 Use Case
-Upload bio-medical books (PDFs) and interact with the bot to get accurate medical insights, references, and intelligent answers grounded in trusted data sources rather than generic AI hallucinations.
+Uploaded "Gale Encyclopedia of Medicine" (bio-medical) books (as PDFs) so that users can interact with the bot to get accurate medical insights, references, and intelligent answers grounded in trusted data sources rather than generic AI hallucinations.

 ---